 Peter Eisenman's axonometric drawings of House VI portray the defining characteristics of what he considered the intellectual contribution of the architectural act.
 Fundamental to this interpretation of architecture was the perception that architecture should be polemically engaged with the conceptual arts.
 Eisenman's writing on conceptual architecture at this time can be contextualised by his reactions to a single catalogue: the 1970 Haags Gemeentemuseum catalogue to an exhibition of the sculptor Sol LeWitt.
 This theoretical milieu influenced the drawings for House VI.
 Evidenced in Eisenman's drawings are responses to the ideas and images seen in this catalogue.
 In response, Eisenman exploited an ambiguity found in the axonometric technique to define architecture's divergence from other conceptual arts while maintaining many of their material and spatial qualities.
 He extended the spatiality implicit in the conventions of architectural drawing through newly formed attitudes to seriality, media and geometry that went beyond the diagrams of Houses I-IV.
 For House VI, this achieved a new engagement for the viewer in developing a notion of conceptual architecture.
 It also repositioned the importance of architectural drawing and its relativity to realised architecture.
 This article examines the drawings of House VI for their diffusion of these complex visual and architectural effects.

-Luscombe, DO 2013, 'Illustrating Architecture: the spatio-temporal dimension of Gerrit Rietveld's representation of the Schroder House', The Journal of Architecture, vol. 18, no. 1, pp. 25-58.View/Download from: UTS OPUS or Publisher's site
+Luscombe, DO 2013, 'Illustrating Architecture: the spatio-temporal dimension of Gerrit Rietveld's representation of the Schroder House', The Journal of Architecture, vol. 18, no. 1, pp. 25-58.View/Download from: Publisher's site

 This paper examines two axonometric projections by Gerrit Rietveld that portray the house designed for and in collaboration with Truus Schroder-Schrader.
 Utilising specific attributes of the technique of the axonometric, Rietveld developed concepts of architecture that were both abstract and yet contingent on architectures material requirements and its function as habitation.
 Rather than using text to explain the ideas behind the house Rietveld chose drawing, and more specifically the technique of the axonometric, to characterise complex strategies that were fundamental to its distinctive architectural concepts.
 Axonometric techniques, in maintaining dimensional accuracy, can provide an understanding of architectural design that, unlike perspective or photography, avoids placing the viewers experience as the privileged interpretive paradigm.
 For Rietveld, illustration clearly situated his expectations for architectures signification beyond its physical presence.
 His exploration of architectures potential through the axonometric could also have been influenced by his reaction to popular theories coming from `scientific explorations of perceptual space and to artists like Piet Mondrian who had criticised architecture for its inability to come to terms with `new representation.
 These two Rietveld illustrations provoke specific understandings of architecture by privileging the abstract conceptual relationships that can be developed between spatial and auxiliary domestic elements of a dwelling.
 For the discipline of architecture, Rietveld provided an alternative concept for architecture based scientifically on a system of logical equivalency.
 For architecture this suggested a correlation formed between abstract geometries of form with the contingencies of material habitation.

-Luscombe, DO 2011, 'Between Sky and Water: The face of urban decorum in the Late Renaissance houses on Venice's Grand Canal', Angelaki: Journal of the Theoretical Humanities, vol. 16, no. 1, pp. 41-62.View/Download from: UTS OPUS or Publisher's site
+Luscombe, DO 2011, 'Between Sky and Water: The face of urban decorum in the Late Renaissance houses on Venice's Grand Canal', Angelaki: Journal of the Theoretical Humanities, vol. 16, no. 1, pp. 41-62.View/Download from: Publisher's site

 Represented as the face of Venice, the houses of the Grand Canal were used during the Renaissance to support the portrayal of the Venetian Republic's unique structure of governance.
 Paolo Paruta's dialogue, Della perfettione della vita politica, a work of political theory on the Venetian Republic, is one such text used here to examine how in a changing context of modernization, architecture has been presented as a representation of state.
 Paruta's use of architecture as a representation of state was conceptually different from those earlier writers such as Gasparo Contarini who presented the uniqueness of Venice's social qualities through its orderly governance and law.
 Fundamental to Paruta's incorporation of architecture to the conceptualization of Venice was Daniele Barbaro's interpretation of Vitruvius' representation of the body-of-state, being reflected in the architectural makeup of the city.
 However, Vitruvius' text, De architectura, described the monarch's body reflected in the architecture and urban strategies of the late Roman Republic.
 Paruta's use of the text and of Daniele Barbaro aimed to transfer these values to the Venetian Republic and its social formations.
 Subtly forging links between the radicalism of Doge Andrea Gritti's renovatio programmes and the power struggles of the young patricians, Paruta's aim for architecture was to support the preservation of Venetian values as distinct from those of Rome.
 Indications are that Paruta's message was understood.
 To examine the comprehensibility of Paruta's political propositions, his terms and arguments are analysed in the context of three different architectural composition types used in Venetian houses of the mid-sixteenth century.